kowabunga/Personalized-Home-Page/README.md

 - Continued practice with CSS Grid and Flexbox
 - Using a CSS preprocessor to format CSS - Sass in this case (.scss)
 - API usage and dynamically loading content from API
   - Finding the limitations of free-to-use API's
+  - Maneuvering the nuances of APIs (e.g. when API's return null, undefined, empty string etc)